United Window Reviews | Are United Windows Any Good

 United 8000 Series vs Silverline

 Hi Editors, I'm planning to replace the vinyl siding on my 25 year old two-story house and the Silver-line single hung windows that are on it.
 The house is about 25 years old with more than half the window seals broken and taking moisture.
-I am looking at the United 8000 series Double Hung windows with nailing flange and built in J channel.
-Will removal of the Silver-line window allow for the setting of the United 8000 without touching the existing jams and trim?
+I am looking at the 8000 series Double Hungs with nailing flange and built in J channel.
+Will removal of the Silver-line window allow for the setting of the 8000 without touching the existing jams and trim?
 I have sixteen windows and one slider to replace.
 Your thoughts on the 8000 series needed.

 Jerry - Homeowner - from 2017